alisharify7/Programming-Questions/Python-Simple/ip-validate/README.md

 # in this problem set write a program that prompt user for a ip address and validate that address is correct or not

-if you dont underestand ip address se this : https://en.wikipedia.org/wiki/IP_address
+if you don't understand ip address is this : https://en.wikipedia.org/wiki/IP_address

 > example: